Bradford Gilbert: South Carolina Inter-State and West Indian Exposition

 Gilbert's instructions for this fair were to create a "Southern motif" which seems noticeably lacking in the Italian and Spanish-Revival style he used.
 However, Gilbert gave the exposition a more romantic look than the Atlanta exposition, while also modernizing it with the Mediterranean-style that was, during the 1890s and early 20th-century, in fashion for commercial and residential buildings Rather than Southern plantation architecture, it seems that Gilbert was influenced by the fair's goal of reminding commercial interests of the once lucrative trade route between the West Indies and the port of Charleston.
 Thus, architect Bruce Harvey concludes "The architecture at Charleston's exposition both reflected and promoted this conscious hope for the future."
-The architectural critic Montgomery Schuyler wrote, "At Chicago, they called the style Columbian; at Buffalo, they called it Pan-American…in Charleston—the Spanish Renaissance of the Sixteenth Century."
+The architectural critic Montgomery Schuyler wrote, "At Chicago, they called the style Columbian; at Buffalo, they called it Pan-American...in Charleston—the Spanish Renaissance of the Sixteenth Century."

 Gilbert's layout divided the fair into sections, suggesting that he studied that of the widely successful Columbian Exposition.
 His idea was to split the grounds into areas for the natural and artificial, connected by a "narrow neck" that included the Administration Building.
 Like Frederick Law Olmsted in Chicago, Gilbert used the natural setting—in this case, live oaks and magnolias along the Ashley River—to give structure to his Natural Section that included the Art, Machinery, Negro, various states, Transportation, and Women's Buildings.
-Gilbert wrote that the Natural section "will form a natural park of endless beauty of vista and landscape effect naturalistic [sic.]…a winding path of 100 feet in width will be carried underneath the overspreading live oaks along the edge of the embankment."
+Gilbert wrote that the Natural section "will form a natural park of endless beauty of vista and landscape effect naturalistic [sic.]...a winding path of 100 feet in width will be carried underneath the overspreading live oaks along the edge of the embankment."

 The artificial or Art Section was formal with architecturally similar buildings: the Palaces of Agriculture, Commerce, and Cotton.
 Gilbert sited this section over the former Washington Race Course, a flat area that was already treeless, allowing him to create "complex geometrical design" for the Court of Palaces which was surrounded with a sunken garden and connected by a colonnade.
 After the exposition, the majority of its temporary buildings were razed; the bandstand is the only structure from the event that survives.

 However, Gilbert and the expedition quarreled over his compensation for work.
-In May 1902, Gilbert appeared in court for his lawsuit against the exposition for $16,422.80, the balance due on his $34,422.30 invoice.
-In return, the exposition sued Gilbert for $51,000 in damages and loss of business due to his failure to complete the construction of all of the buildings by the opening date.
+In May 1902, Gilbert appeared in court for his lawsuit against the exposition for $16,422.80, the balance due on his $34,422.30 invoice (equivalent to $ in today's money).
+In return, the exposition sued Gilbert for $51,000 (equivalent to $ in today's money) in damages and loss of business due to his failure to complete the construction of all of the buildings by the opening date.

 Atlanta Railroad Station

-In 1902, Gilbert was paid $1,000 by Atlanta to draw plans for a new railroad station.
+In 1902, Gilbert was paid $1,000 (equivalent to $ in today's money) by Atlanta to draw plans for a new railroad station.